 Although some work is being done and there is a lot of talk about improving the environmental impact of NFTs, many of the ideas have not yet been implemented.

-Investing in non-fungible tokens, or NFTs, is an exciting new space with a lot of opportunity.
+Investing in non-fungible tokens, or NFTs, is an exciting new space.
 Similar to most types of cryptocurrency, these digital collectibles are built and traded using blockchain technology — which adds to their uniqueness and novelty.

 However, before starting to buy and sell NFTs — whether, art, music, fashion, or even events — you might want to do some research to learn about the environmental impact associated with those assets.
 Some NFTs require less energy use than others, and there is an emerging groundswell in some circles to improve the environmental impact of the cryptocurrency industry as a whole.

-If you’re interested in buying cryptocurrencies, stocks, and other assets, it’s easy to get started using SoFi Invest®.
+If you’re interested in buying stocks and other assets, it’s easy to get started using SoFi Invest®.
 The online platform lets you research, track, trade, and sell different securities right from your phone — including stocks, exchange-traded funds, fractional shares, and more.
-You can buy and sell crypto with as little as $10, and trade dozens of crypto 24/7 using SoFi’s secure platform.

 Crypto: Bitcoin and other cryptocurrencies aren’t endorsed or guaranteed by any government, are volatile, and involve a high degree of risk.
 Consumer protection and securities laws don’t regulate cryptocurrencies to the same degree as traditional brokerage and investment products.
 Research and knowledge are essential prerequisites before engaging with any cryptocurrency.
 US regulators, including FINRA , the SEC , and the CFPB , have issued public advisories concerning digital asset risk.
 Cryptocurrency purchases should not be made with funds drawn from financial products including student loans, personal loans, mortgage refinancing, savings, retirement funds or traditional investments.
 Limitations apply to trading certain crypto assets and may not be available to residents of all states.